KanishkKaran/Twitter-Account-Created-Date-for-Multiple-Users/README.md

 Simple program to look up accounts creation date of multiple users.
 The list limits to up to 100 users.

-## Finds account creation date of multiple Twitter users and saves them into a csv file.
+## Finds account creation date of multiple Twitter users and saves the result into a csv file.